dpc-sdp/dev-tools/README.md

 Tagging a test with `@nosuggest` means that the test will run only in normal mode.
 Not providing a tag will run test in both modes.

+#### How to use prepopulated database images?
+In the `.env` file for the tide project, set the `MYSQL_IMAGE` variable with the image registry location.
+Omitting this value will default to the standard amazeeio image.

 ## Workflow recipes

 ### Using Dev Tools